 - Water bottle

-If you don’t have a yoga mat, no problem!
+No yoga mat, no problem!
 We’ll lend you one of ours for FREE on your first visit.
-Mats, towels and water are all available for $2 thereafter.
-Also available for purchase are Yogitoes towels specifically designed for the yoga mat.
+Mats and towels are all available to rent for $4 thereafter.
+We also have mats, towels, and other accessories available for purchase in our retail store.

 What NOT To Bring To Class: